 Here at Big Cat, we know you like hot water because everyone likes hot water!

-Did you know, though, that there are some things you can do to keep your hot water heater in Pueblo, CO working well for you this winter?
+Did you know, though, that there are some things you can do to keep your hot water heater in Colorado Springs, CO working well for you this winter?

-Since you REALLY don’t want to run out of hot water when it’s cold outside, read our Pueblo plumber curated tips and implement them today!
+Since you REALLY don’t want to run out of hot water when it’s cold outside, read our Colorado Springs plumber curated tips and implement them today!

 Start by checking the thermostat on your water heater.
 Make sure it’s working well – that the water gets warmer when you turn it up and cooler when you turn it down.
 Then set it no higher than 120 degrees.
 This is a temperature your water heater can maintain without needing to work extra hard, and it shouldn’t scald anyone, either!